Carson Kelly Player Props: Diamondbacks vs. Giants

 - Kelly has driven in a run in five games this season (20.8%), including one multiple-RBI game.

-- He has scored a run in three of 24 games so far this season.
+- He has scored in three games this season (12.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.